arria-nlg/index-arria-alexa/README.md

 ## Configuring the Back End

-To connect the NLG Studio endpoint to the data, we are going to use a simple node.js back end.
-This server has endpoints that allow both Alexa and a Web App to generate output.
+To connect the NLG Studio endpoint to the data, we are going to use a simple [node.js](https://nodejs.org/en/) back end.
+This server has endpoints that allow both Amazon Alexa and a web application to generate output.

 The server is controlled through a file called `server/config.js`, which you need to create.
 This file contains the URLs and API keys that are specific to your personal deployment.
 We have created an example file called `server/EXAMPLEconfig.js`.